 These fields of lavender became a beacon of hope for Sabena and her husband after the 2008 market crash.
 With their farming livelihoods destroyed overnight, they looked to their son’s passion for lavender collecting to create the beauty you see now.
 Laveanne is home to over 10,000 plants across the four acres of purple blooms.
+Bring your own picnic to enjoy amongst the plants, pack your yoga mat for a self-guided practice, and don’t forget to check out their lavender labyrinth!
 While their lavender fields are open for the month of July, their shop is open year-round and offers various lavender products.
 Be sure to look at their hours of operation online before visiting.

 Address: 2375 Bank Rd, Seagrave, ON L0C 1G0 [map]

 The brainchild of owner Mila, Lavender-Blu has been more than just a lavender garden!
 On this three acre hobby farm, you’ll find a small orchard and vegetable garden, 40+ farm animals, a lavender artisan studio, and over 3000 lavender plants near the shores of Lake Scugog.
 With an emphasis on cultivating calm, you’ll leave Lavender-Blu feeling lighter whether it be with a self-guided tour of the property or a wonderful chat with Mila herself.

 Take a look at their website for full visiting details and check out her lavender-based workshops that are offered all year round.
 You might just learn a thing or two about lavender or if anything, walk away with some of the amazing artisanal lavender products Mila has to offer!